 Test and verify

-2. In the content editor, try inserting Markdown syntax for mathematical formulas and flow charts.
+2. In the content editor, try inserting Markdown syntax for mathematical formulas and flowcharts.

-• Mathematical formula example (LaTeX syntax):
+• Example of mathematical formula (LaTeX syntax):

 行内公式:$E=mc^2$